ArslanKamchybekov/wildhacks/extension/README.md

-# GoalKeeper Pet Browser Extension
+# Waddl Pet Browser Extension

-This browser extension works alongside the GoalKeeper web application to help you stay focused on your goals.
+This browser extension works alongside the Waddl web application to help you stay focused on your goals.
 It monitors your browsing habits and affects your virtual pet's health based on how productive your browsing is.

 ## Features

 - **Pet Health Monitoring**: Your virtual pet loses health when you visit sites that distract from your goals
 - **Real-time Feedback**: Get notifications about whether the current site is helping or hurting your productivity
-- **Goal Integration**: Connects with your goals from the GoalKeeper web app
+- **Goal Integration**: Connects with your goals from the Waddl web app
 - **Visual Pet Status**: See your pet's health and mood change based on your browsing habits

 ## Installation